So you want to start earning as a young blogger in Kenya?

 Facebook has over 2 billion monthly users, if you can reach even 0.1% of that, you are way ahead of the curve.

-On the flip side, having your own platform kind of comes with an extra task of attracting the audience.
+On the flip side, having your platform kind of comes with the extra task of attracting the audience.

 Remember, when you start a website (blog), no one knows who you are or that you even exist.